quickjp2/widget-dev-environment/README.md

 - RVM has not been installed
 - You have an active internet connection

+If you have already installed RVM AND the latest version of Ruby to RVM, then skip step 4.

 Instructions:
 -------------
 1. Install curl and node.js